dk/Prima/README.md

 Prima can use several graphic libraries to handle image files.
 Compiling Prima with at least one library, preferably for GIF files is strongly recommended, because internal library images are stored in GIFs.
-Support for the following libraries can be compiled in on all platforms:
+Support for the following libraries can be compiled on all platforms:

    - libXpm
    - libpng